IJSComplexMatter/cddm/doc/autoapi/cddm/avg/index.rst

    `x * weight + (1.- weight) * y`

+.. function:: weight_from_g1(g1)

+   Computes weight for weighted normalization from normalized and scaled correlation function

+.. function:: weight_from_d(d)

+   Computes weight for weighted normalization from normalized and scaled image structure function

 .. function:: denoise(x, n=3, out=None)

    Denoises data.
 A sequence of median and convolve filters.